markqvist/Sideband/README.md

 For more advanced setups, including the ability to run Sideband in headless daemon mode, enable debug logging output, configuration import and export and more, you may want to install it from the source package via `pip` instead.

 In this case, you will need to [download and install the latest supported version of Python](https://www.python.org/downloads/release/python-3127/) (currently Python 3.12.7), since very latest Python release, Python 3.13 is currently **not** compatible with the Kivy framework, that Sideband uses to render its user interface.
-The binary package already includes a compatible Python version, so if you are running Sideband from that, there is no need to install a specific version.
+The binary package already includes a compatible Python version, so if you are running Sideband from that, there is no need to install a specific version of Python.

 When Python has been installed, you can open a command prompt and install Sideband via `pip`: